-Multiple Customer Management (MCM) will be replacing the Scaled Partner Management (SPM) module as early as the end of July 2021 with a transition period.
-The plan is to have SPM phased out by the end of September.
+Multiple Customer Management (MCM) will be replacing the Scaled Partner Management (SPM) module with a deadline of January 31, 2022.
+A transition period is currently happening.

 At Ezoic, we’re a part of the MCM beta program so we’ll help with the new shift.

 Publishers, don’t fret.
 We will provide instructions and clarification for any steps upcoming.

 If you would like to watch a video on the move from SPM to MCM, watch below.

 Google’s new module stems from creating a more sensible relationship between publishers and publishing partners.
 This is the Multiple Customer Management.

 A large purpose is providing visibility.
 Its thought is to give the same features to everyone as SPM.
 The area of distinction is giving advertisers the power to see exactly where and how their inventory is being sold.

 The problem before was that advertisers couldn’t see into granular detail the child publishers that were under a management.

 MCM is a part of Google’s broader initiative to help clean up the industry by eliminating spam and increasing the amount of high-quality traffic flowing to advertisers.